thindil/rapporteur/README.md

 ### General information

 Rapporteur is a suite to automatically send bug reports from a program to the server.
 At this moment, the whole project is in alpha stage.
-It offer very basic functionality and may contains bugs.
+It offers very basic functionality and may contain bugs.
 Use at your own risk.
 If you read this file on GitHub: **please don't send pull requests here**.
 All will be automatically closed.
 Any code propositions should go to the [Fossil](https://www.laeran.pl.eu.org/repositories/rapporteur) repository.